HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {{ figure_markup(
   image="http2-h2-usage-by-server.png",
-  caption="Percentage of pages served over HTTP/2 by sever", description="A bar chart comparing the percentge of web sites served over HTTP/2 between 2019 and 2020.
+  caption="Percentage of pages served over HTTP/2 by sever", description="A bar chart comparing the percentge of websites served over HTTP/2 between 2019 and 2020.
 Cloudflare increased to 93.08% from 85.40%.
 Litespeed increased to 81.91% from 70.80%.
 Openresty increased to 66.24% from 51.40%.
 Nginx increased to 60.84% from 49.20%.
 Apache increased to 27.19% from 18.10% and MIcorsoft-IIS increased to 22.82% from 14.10%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=936321266&format=interactive",
   sheets_gid="306338094",
   sql_file="count_of_h2_and_h3_sites_grouped_by_server.sql"